allardjun/MCSBBootcampDry/Day 1/figure_caption_exercise/figure2.md

 ![B](Fig2B.png "Panel B")

+Figure 2: ??? controls
+???
-Figure 2: Many beautiful positive controls of of growth in the ??? system.
+in the ??? system.

-In panel A, we show the response of teta
+In panel A, we show the response of ???
-, in units of mg ([0, 1000])
+, in units of ???/???,
-/week,
-as .2 increases.
+as ??? increases.
-Several values of alpha are shown.
+Several values of ??? (α) are shown.
+Using ???
-Using different values of alpha allows us to infer ??? from observations of ??? in ???.
+allows us to infer ???
+from observations of ???
+in ???.

-In panel B, we compare the resulting estimations of Effective Lobster Dancing coefficient in units of log(Lobsters per Lobster trap).
+In panel B, we compare the resulting estimations of ??? in units of ???.
-Data are shown for two conditions, lobsters boiled in salt water (B7) and raw lobsters (alm).
+Data are shown for two conditions, ??? and ???.
 Overlaid curves are best fits of the ??? model and the ??? model.